MicrosoftDocs/minecraft-creator/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_weapon.md

 # Item Documentation - minecraft:weapon

 `minecraft:weapon` sets the weapon item component.
-Added to every weapon item such as axe, sword, trident, bow, crossbow.
+Added to every weapon item such as axe, sword, trident, bow, and crossbow.

 >[!IMPORTANT]
 > `minecraft:weapon` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.